Best movies like Led Zeppelin - The Song Remains the Same

 In Concert And Beyond

 A unique, carefully handpicked, selection of the best movies like Led Zeppelin - The Song Remains the Same Starring Robert Plant, Jimmy Page, John Bonham, John Paul Jones, and more.
-If you liked Led Zeppelin - The Song Remains the Same then you may also like: 20 Feet from Stardom, Yes: 9012 Live, Woodstock, Never a Dull Moment, A Night at the Garden and many more popular movies featured on this list.
+If you liked Led Zeppelin - The Song Remains the Same then you may also like: 20 Feet from Stardom, Yes: 9012 Live, Never a Dull Moment, A Night at the Garden, Blur: No Distance Left to Run and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The best of Led Zeppelin's legendary 1973 appearances at Madison Square Garden.
 Interspersed throughout the concert footage are behind-the-scenes moments with the band.
 The Song Remains the Same is Led Zeppelin at Madison Square Garden in NYC concert footage colorfully enhanced by sequences which are supposed to reflect each band member's individual fantasies and hallucinations.
 Includes blistering live renditions of "Black Dog," "Dazed and Confused," "Stairway to Heaven," "Whole Lotta Love," "The Song Remains the Same," and "Rain Song" among others.